sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 Again, lets look at a more psychological example.
 Suppose I am interested in looking at how the attitudes of first-year university students have changed over time.
 Obviously, I am going to want to record the year in which each student started.
-Thit is an interval scale variable.
-A student who started in 2003 did arrive 5 years before a student who started in 2008.
+This is an interval scale variable.
+A student who started in 2003 did arrive five years before a student who started in 2008.
 However, it would be completely daft for me to divide 2008 by 2003 and say that the second student started “1.0024 times later” than the first one.
 That does not make any sense at all.